octopus-network/omnity-docs/docs/Omnity-Hub/runes.md

 Option<u64>: the fee amount
 ```

-Last updated on February 10, 2025
+Last updated on April 24, 2025